cpap7/FattyMenu/README.md

 ![alt text](https://puu.sh/Kt6Jq/05c9c24f2a.jpg)

 10) Verify it works while in-game.
 In most cases, it should be fine to just load into a singleplayer  map or server and open/close the menu without issue.
 However, for the safest results, I'd recommend doing the following from now on:
-- Reboot the game
+- Load up Garry's Mod
 - Load into the server
-- Once you're in the server and able to play, launch Xenos64.exe, and inject the .dll (your settings for the injector should be saved)
+- Once you're on the server and able to play (i.e., able to walk around), launch Xenos64.exe
+- Inject the .dll (your settings for the injector should be saved)

 ## Controls
 - RCTRL key -> opens or closes the menu